top of page

 a statement from the artist

-On the opposite end of the spectrum--my visual art, poetry, and illustration work are all stream of consciousness style--with very little pre-planned elements.
+My visual art, design, and illustration work are all stream of consciousness style--with very little pre-planned elements.
 My hope is to immerse you in a space where you see the world through a warped and abstracted lens--hinting at how we see things when hindered by debilitating mental illnesses, and the trauma that we each encounter throughout our lives.

 I am captivated by the layers that abstraction contains, and how you can peel back each one to reveal something deep, meaningful, and sometimes incredibly personal.
 Using upcycled materials in my visual art, I love to re-invent everyday items and scrap paper and turn it into something visceral that evokes overwhelming amounts of emotional depth.